akhilmanhattan/cliodynamics/America/3/README.md

 <a href="https://www.presidency.ucsb.edu/statistics/elections/1884">1884 Election Results</a>

-<a href="https://www.presidency.ucsb.edu/statistics/elections/1888">1888 Election Results(Garfield: Where is my second term?; Nostradamus: Just keep waiting...)</a>
+<a href="https://www.presidency.ucsb.edu/statistics/elections/1888">1888 Election Results(Cleveland: Where is my second term?; Nostradamus: Just keep waiting...)</a>

-<a href="https://www.presidency.ucsb.edu/statistics/elections/1892">1892 Election Results(Garfield: You are so right Nostradamus; Third Parties: We will come back!
+<a href="https://www.presidency.ucsb.edu/statistics/elections/1892">1892 Election Results(Cleveland: You are so right Nostradamus; Third Parties: We will come back!
 Hopefully...)</a>

 <a href="https://www.presidency.ucsb.edu/statistics/elections/1896">1896 Election Results(Imagine going to war against the country that formally colonized the America first)</a>